Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: The dependent self-affine case

-From $f(K^z\times\{z\})\subset\R\times E(m,J)\subset \R\times (\beta_2 K^z+c_2)$ and the above observation, we can apply Corollary~\ref{cor:leftrightendpt} and argue as in the second part of the proof of Theorem~\ref{thm:dependentaffine} (the one after~\eqref{eq:thenewlogformula}) and obtain a contradiction (the only difference is that in the previous proof, we embedded some oblique slice into a union of vertical lines, whereas now we embed some oblique slice into a union of horizontal lines). \end{proof}
+Using this inclusion together with Corollary~\ref{cor:leftrightendpt}, we may argue exactly as in the second part of the proof of Theorem~\ref{thm:dependentaffine} (the part following~\eqref{eq:thenewlogformula}) to reach a contradiction.
+The only difference is that whereas previously a slice was embedded obliquely into a union of vertical lines, here it is embedded obliquely into a union of horizontal lines. \end{proof}